davestewart/davestewart-content/content/archive/projects/open-source/plugins/index.md

 Most of this code is no longer relevant as older frameworks have been superseded by newer ones, and as I don't want to clog up this site unnecessary detail, here's just a summary of what once was.

+You can see them in my old site [here](https://davestewart-io.vercel.app/all/plugins/) or browse below...

 ## Frontend

 ### jQuery